ruuda/musium/contributing.md

 # Contributing

 Contributions in the form of bug reports are welcome.
-At this point Mindec does not accept any other external contributions.
+At this point Musium does not accept any other external contributions.

 # Code of conduct